-Tel: 07510734544 Secondly, research consistently supports the correlation between employer afforded/facilitated supervision and increased staff retention.
-Being supported through quality supervision can result in workplace contentment and commitment.
-Additionally, effective supervision enables motivated, confident employees who can be mentors and better peers to others in the organization.
+Secondly, research consistently supports the correlation between employer-provided supervision and increased staff retention and can result in greater feelings of contentment in ad commitment to the workplace.
+Additionally, effective supervision produces motivated, confident employees who can be mentors and better peers to others in the organization.